 Agnes, spouse of Christ

 What menaces there were from the executioner, to frighten her; what promises made, to win her over; what influential people desired her in marriage!
 She answered: “To hope that any other will please me does wrong to my Spouse.
 I will be his who first chose me for himself.
 Executioner, why do you delay?
 If eyes that I do not want can desire this body, then let it perish”.
 She stood still, she prayed, she offered her neck.

 You could see fear in the eyes of the executioner, as if he were the one condemned; his right hand trembled, his face grew pale as he saw the girl’s peril, while she had no fear for herself.
 One victim, but a twin martyrdom, to modesty and to religion; Agnes preserved her virginity, and gained a martyr’s crown.

-Saint Agnes was a young girl of only 12 years of age who was martyred in Rome during the latter half of the third century or at the beginning of the fourth century, during the fierce persecution of Diocletian.
-Pope Damasus honored her tomb, decorating it with sacred poetry.
-Many of the Fathers of the Church, following St. Ambrose, have written of her with great devotion.
-This excerpt from a treatise On Virgins by Saint Ambrose (Lib 1, cap.
+This excerpt is from a treatise On Virgins by Saint Ambrose (Lib 1, cap.
 2.5 7-9: PL 16 [edit.
-1845], 189-191) is used in the Roman Office of Readings for the liturgical memorial of Saint Agnes on January 21.
+1845], 189-191).
+It appears in the Roman Office of Readings for the liturgical memorial of Saint Agnes on January 21.
 St. Agnes, whose name in Latin means “lamb,” is often depicted in sacred art with the animal that bears her name and which symbolizes all disciples who follow the Shepherd’s voice.